holopoj/FHCP/README.md

 `java -classpath .
 FHCP kaggle_whats_cookin.txt`

-A great library for frequent itemset mining is [SPMF](http://www.philippe-fournier-viger.com/spmf/).
+A related concept is frequent itemset mining, for which there is a great Java library called [SPMF](http://www.philippe-fournier-viger.com/spmf/).